Kami Garcia: Caster Chronicles series

 She is the co-author along with her friend Margaret Stohl of the Caster Chronicles book series, starting with Beautiful Creatures.
 The series currently consists of four books and a novella and is generally classified as a contemporary young adult fantasy novel, with particular interest for teens.
 It is set in the fictional small town of Gatlin, South Carolina in the Southern United States, and deals with a group of townspeople, friends, witches (called "Casters" in the books), and numerous other magical creatures.

-The first book, Beautiful Creatures reached International Bestseller Status and is on The New York Times Best Seller List.
+The first book, Beautiful Creatures reached International Bestseller Status and is on The New York Times Best Seller list.

 It has been published in 50 countries and translated into 39 languages.
 It was made into the 2013 film Beautiful Creatures and has also been turned into a graphic novel.

 Graphic novels

-Garcia and Brazilian artist Gabriel Picolo have created three Teen Titans young adult graphic novels for DC Comics.
+Garcia and Brazilian artist Gabriel Picolo have created four Teen Titans young adult graphic novels for DC Comics.
 The graphic novels have told stories about Teen Titans characters Raven and Beast Boy.